-The outcome of "Fail" ends the student's pursuit of the Ph.D. degree at CWRU Western Reserve University.

-Failure to submit written questions by the due date outlined in #3 above also ends the student's pursuit of the Ph.D. degree at CWRU Western Reserve University.
-Petitions for extensions must be filed by that same due date, but only extreme circumstances would influence the faculty to grant such an extension.
+The outcome of "Fail" ends the student's pursuit of the Ph.D. degree at Case Western Reserve University.
+Failure to adhere to the timeline outlined above also ends the student's pursuit of the Ph.D. degree at CWRU.
+Petitions for extensions must be filed according to guidelines of the School of Graduate Studies.
+Only extreme circumstances would influence the faculty to grant such an extension.